SimonStnn/pop-a-loon/docs/README.md

 These properties and methods **must** be implemented in the child classes.

 > [!IMPORTANT]
-> `element` is the html element that will be added to the DOM after the balloon is built.
+> The `element` is the html element that will be added to the DOM after the balloon is built.

 ## Balloons